 This is the easiest way to cook a Bibimbap with Chicken Bulgogi

-Bulgogi is the cooking technique where meat is marinated meat, and cooked on a grill.
+Bulgogi is the cooking technique where meat is marinated, and cooked on a grill.
 Authentic Koreanbibimbap recipes use beef bulgogi, but this recipe features chicken slices instead.
 You can use any vegetable that can be sauteed for this delicacy.
 Carrots, shiitake mushrooms, and spinach are the most popular ones.
 Bean sprouts, zucchinis, and scallions, are also found in traditional recipes.
 I haven’t used them in my recipe, only because I couldn’t source them.
 Authentic bibimbap includes an accompanying sauce made of gochujang (it is a fermented red chilli pepper paste).
 Since I couldn’t get hold of any gochujang, I used a different red chilli paste.
 The result was still great!

 Bibimbap or bi bim bap means mixed rice.
 It consists of a variety of sauteed, seasoned veg and meat served on a bed of rice, topped with a fried egg, and accompanied by some hot chilli pepper sauce (gochujang).
 It's delicious!